juliogomez/drone-installguide/README.md

 ## Drone Build Server

-1.- Create an Ubuntu 16.04 instance in EC2, with SG opening SSH & TCP.
+1.- Create an Ubuntu 16.04 instance in EC2, with a Security Group that allows SSH, HTTP and HTTPS traffic.

 2.- Install docker